encode/starlette/docs/middleware.md

 * `refresh_window` - Refresh window in seconds before max_age.
 If set the cookie will automatically refresh with in that timeframe when used to a new max_age.
 Defaults to `None`.
 * `same_site` - SameSite flag prevents the browser from sending session cookie along with cross-site requests.
 Defaults to `'lax'`.
 * `https_only` - Indicate that Secure flag should be set (can be used with HTTPS only).
 Defaults to `False`.
 * `domain` - Domain of the cookie used to share cookie between subdomains or cross-domains.
-The browser defaults the domain to the same host that set the cookie, excluding subdomains [refrence](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#domain_attribute).
+The browser defaults the domain to the same host that set the cookie, excluding subdomains [reference](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#domain_attribute).
+* `partitioned` - A [partitioned cookie](https://developer.mozilla.org/en-US/docs/Web/Privacy/Privacy_sandbox/Partitioned_cookies) is a type of cookie that can only be accessed by the same third-party service within the context of the top-level site where it was initially set, preventing cross-site tracking and improving user privacy.
+Defaults to `False`.

 ```python
 from starlette.applications import Starlette